TITLE 77: PUBLIC HEALTH

 Section 693.100 Confidentiality

-a) All information and records held by the Department and its authorized representatives relating to known or suspected cases of sexually transmissible diseases shall be strictly confidential and exempt from inspection and copying under the Freedom of Information Act.
-The Department and its authorized representatives shall not disclose information and records held by them relating to known or suspected cases of sexually transmissible diseases publicly or in any action of any kind in any court or before any tribunal, board or agency.
+a) All information and records held by the Department and local health departments or designated agents relating to known or suspected cases of STIs shall be strictly confidential and exempt from inspection and copying under the Freedom of Information Act.
+The Department and local health departments or designated agents shall not disclose information and records held by them relating to known or suspected cases of STIs publicly or in any action of any kind in any court or before any tribunal, board or agency.
 (Section 8(a) of the Act)

-d) No employee of the Department or its authorized representatives shall be examined in a civil, criminal, special or other proceeding concerning the existence or contents of pertinent records of a person examined or treated for a sexually transmissible disease by the Department or its authorized representative pursuant to the provisions of the Act, or concerning the existence or contents of such reports received from a private physician or private health care facility, pursuant to the provisions of the Act, without the consent of the person examined and treated for such a disease, except in proceedings under Sections 6 and 7 of the Act.
+e) No employee of the Department, a local health department, or designated agent shall be examined in a civil, criminal, special or other proceeding concerning the existence or contents of pertinent records of a person examined, tested, or treated for an STI, or a contact of the person, by the Department, a local health department or designated agent pursuant to the provisions of the Act, or concerning the existence or contents of reports received from a health care professional or health care facility, pursuant to the provisions of the Act, without the consent of the person examined, tested or treated, or a contact to an STI, except in proceedings under Sections 6 and 7 of the Act.
 (Section 8(d) of the Act)

-e) All information and records held by the Department and Local Health Authorities pertaining to health care contact risk assessment and notification activities shall be strictly confidential and exempt from copying and inspection under the Freedom of Information Act.
-Such information and records shall not be released or made public by the Department or Local Health Authorities, and shall not be admissible as evidence, nor discoverable in any action of any kind in any court or before any tribunal, board, agency or person and shall be treated in the same manner as the information and those records subject to the provisions of Part 21 of the Code of Civil Procedure except under the following circumstances (Section 5.5 of the Act):
+f) All information and records held by the Department, a local health department, or designated agent pertaining to health care contact risk assessment and notification activities shall be strictly confidential and exempt from copying and inspection under the Freedom of Information Act.
+The information and records shall not be released or made public by the Department, a local health department, or designated agent, and shall not be admissible as evidence, nor discoverable in any action of any kind in any court or before any tribunal, board, agency or person and shall be treated in the same manner as the information and those records subject to the provisions of Part 21 of the Code of Civil Procedure (Product Liability) [735 ILCS 5] except under the following circumstances:

 1) When disclosure is made with the written consent of all persons to whom this information pertains;